 Speranza Scappucci, Music Director

-Among her recent undertakings of note were Tosca at the Washington National Opera, La Bohème at the Opernhaus de Zürich, L’Elisir d’amore, La Bohème and La Cenerentola at the Wiener Staatsoper, Maria Stuarda at the Théâtre des Champs-Élysées in Paris, as well as La Bohème in Dresden, Attila at the Liceu of Barcelona, Così fan tutte at the Opera of Roma, La Sonnambula at the Lincoln Center (in a coproduction of the Metropolitan Opera of New-York and the Juilliard School) and at the Opera of Roma, La Bohème at the Los Angeles Opera, La Cenerentola at the Washington Opera and at the Teatro Regio of Torino, a new production of La Fille du régiment at the Santa Fe Opera, Don Giovanni at the National Opera of Finland, Norma at the Teatro Nacional São Carlos of Lisbona, Attila at the Mariinsky Theatre of St-Petersburg and at the Liceu of Barcelona, La Traviata at the Macerata Festival, Le Nozze di Figaro at the Teatro Regio of Torino.
-Among her projects, let’s name Il Barbiere di Siviglia at Toronto, Madama Butterfly and Le Nozze di Figaro at the Wiener Staatsoper and Rigoletto at the Opéra Bastille.
+Among her recent performances are Il Barbiere di Siviglia in Toronto, La Bohème at the Opernhaus in Zurich, L’Elisir d’amore and La Bohème at the Wiener Staatsoper, Maria Stuarda at the Théâtre des Champs-Élysées in Paris, as well as the La Bohème in Dresden, Così fan tutte at the Rome Opera House and the Théâtre du Capitole in Toulouse, La Sonnambula at the Lincoln Center and Rome Opera House, La Bohème at the Los Angeles Opera House, La Cenerentola at the Washington Opera House and the Teatro Regio in Turin, La Fille du régiment at the Sante Fe Opera House, Don Giovanni at the National Opera House in Finland, Norma at the Teatro Nacional São Carlos in Lisbon, Attila at the Mariinsky Theatre in Saint-Petersburg and at the Liceu in Barcelona, La Traviata at the Macerata Festival and the Liceu in Barcelona, Le Nozze di Figaro at the Teatro Regio in Turin and Lucia di Lammermoor at the National Theater in Tokyo or in a new production at the Opernhaus in Zürich.